AndreiCravtov/babeld/docs/neighbour-cost-footguns.md

 Downstream consumers may parse local socket output strictly.
 When neighbour monitor lines change, update consumers and tests in lockstep or add a clearly versioned compatibility path.

+## Keep Boundaries Honest

+Do not name validation-only helpers as setters.
+Cost-control mutators should be introduced only when they actually mutate neighbour state.
+Keep local-control response strings in the local/config command layer; lower layers should return typed results or domain objects.

+Use `cost` for the long-lived umbrella feature and API concept.
+Use `external-bias` for the MVP additive term.
+If future linear cost control lands, add separate coefficient/scale naming rather than renaming `external-bias`.